Students in Africana Studies have a variety of opportunities to enhance their coursework through internships, study abroad and more.

 Many of the internships and research opportunities listed below are available specifically for minority students.
 In addition, the Center for Career Development is an excellent on-campus resource for internships, externships and other experiences, as well as career research and development.

-Students are also invited to explore Off-Campus Studies, award opportunities and additional research links provided throughout this section.
+Students are also invited to explore the Center for Global Education, award opportunities and additional research links provided throughout this section.

 60 Seconds with Joshua Griffiths '14